taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Actions

-An **action** is sends data from your application to the Redux store.
+An **action** sends data from your application to the Redux store.
 An action is conventionally an object with two properties: `type` and (optional) `payload`.
 The type is generally an uppercase string (assigned to a constant) that describes the action.
 The payload is additional data that may be passed.

 <div class="filename">Action Type</div>